BhekumusaEric/iphone_repair/README.md

 - **Comprehensive Testing**: Extensive test suite for reliability
 - **Ultimate Recovery**: Last-resort option that prioritizes device access over security (may bypass restrictions)
 - **Inheritance Support**: Guidance and documentation for accessing inherited devices through Apple's official process
+- **Limited Documentation Support**: Templates and guidance for cases with only affidavits or partial proof of ownership

 ## Target Devices